Key messages

 Figure 1.10.5: Age-standardised hospitalisation rates for a principal diagnosis of chronic kidney disease (excluding dialysis) for Indigenous Australians, by sex, NSW, Vic, Qld, WA, SA and NT, 2006–07 to 2018–19

-Figure 1.10.6: Incidence rates for kidney failure with replacement therapy (age-standardised), by Indigenous status and sex, 2001–2017
+Figure 1.10.6: Age-standardised incidence rates of kidney failure with replacement therapy and changes in the gap, by Indigenous status, 2012 to 2021

-A significant amount of research has gone towards understanding the antecedents of kidney disease among Indigenous Australians, particularly in remote areas.
 Reviews of the literature have highlighted that kidney disease is multi-determinant, with risk factors including nutritional and developmental disadvantage, low birthweight, childhood infections, family history of kidney disease, as well as adult onset chronic diseases such as hypertension, and diabetes (Hoy 2014; Stumpers & Thomson 2013).
-Modifiable risk factors also exist including tobacco smoking, overweight and obesity, and insufficient physical activity (AIHW 2022b).
+Modifiable risk factors also exist including tobacco smoking, overweight and obesity, and insufficient physical activity (AIHW 2023).
+A review by the Australian Indigenous HealthInfoNet identified that addressing social determinants of health is key to preventing kidney disease among Indigenous Australians (Schwartzkopff et al. 2020).

 Kidney health care is also logistically difficult, with challenges associated with diagnosing and treating kidney disease in remote Australia.
 Research shows that barriers in remote areas include not only accessing treatment, but also accessing appropriate information and education (Garrard et al. 2019).
 Flow-on effects from this include significant disruption to wellbeing, disempowerment and disconnection with communities from being away, and reveals challenges within the health care system in terms of cultural competency and equity (Hoy 2014; Stumpers & Thomson 2013).

 A study of Australian nephrologists (specialists of kidney disease) found that, in the absence of robust evidence on predictors of post-transplant outcomes, decisions on which patients to refer for kidney transplants were influenced by factors such as kidney shortages, compliance with dialysis as a predictor of compliance with transplant regimes (despite large differences in these factors), and experiences with other Indigenous patients (Anderson et al. 2012).
 Some of these issues are based on miscommunication between health care provider and patient, and a lack of appropriate patient education.
 This may lead to generalisations about the patient’s circumstances and therefore result in a bias towards considering Indigenous patients as high risk.
 Recognising and responding to these cultural differences appropriately will be crucial to improving the management of Indigenous patients.
-A more systematic approach to monitoring compliance to dialysis and transplant treatment for Indigenous patients will help in basing referral decisions on evidence (Anderson et al. 2012; Garrard et al. 2019).
+A more systematic approach to monitoring compliance to dialysis and transplant treatment for Indigenous patients will help in basing referral decisions on evidence (Anderson et al. 2012; Garrard et al. 2019; Kelly et al. 2020).

 Implications

-The National Aboriginal and Torres Strait Islander Health Plan 2021-2031 (the Health Plan) released in December 2021 recognises early access to responsive primary care is also key to addressing the higher hospitalisation rates of Aboriginal and Torres Strait Islander people, where presentation often occurs at a later stage of disease and can lead to higher rates of mortality.
-The Health Plan emphasises that action to address cardiovascular disease, diabetes, ear, eye and renal health, and rheumatic heart disease, remain key priorities.
+The Health Plan, released in December 2021, recognises early access to responsive primary care is also key to addressing the higher hospitalisation rates of Indigenous Australians, where presentation often occurs at a later stage of disease and can lead to higher rates of mortality.
+The Health Plan emphasises that action to address cardiovascular disease, diabetes, ear, eye and renal (kidney) health, and rheumatic heart disease, remain key priorities.

-The NIKTT was established in 2019 with responsibilities for implementing and evaluating the recommendations outlined in a comprehensive review into the hurdles, service gaps and practical challenges faced by Indigenous Australians receiving treatment for kidney disease (The Transplantation Society of Australia and New Zealand).
+Various forms of racism and cultural bias have been identified as barriers to Indigenous Australians receiving equitable access to kidney transplantation.
+The NIKTT was established in 2019 to improve access to, and improve post-transplant outcomes from, kidney transplantation for Indigenous Australians (Kelly et al. 2020).
+The NIKTT was tasked with responsibilities for implementing and evaluating the recommendations outlined in a comprehensive review into the hurdles, service gaps and practical challenges faced by Indigenous Australians receiving treatment for kidney disease (The Transplantation Society of Australia and New Zealand).
 Key objectives of the NIKTT include enhancing data collection and reporting, piloting initiatives to improve patient equity and access, and evaluating cultural bias interventions (National Indigenous Kidney Transplantation Taskforce 2020).

 Other progress includes the finalisation of a scoping review that outlines priority recommendations to inform future activities that can help address cultural bias in service delivery for kidney transplantation for Indigenous Australians (Kelly et al. 2020).
 The review identified four key domains of action (each with several recommendations) to address cultural bias in kidney transplantation for Indigenous Australians: Inclusion of Aboriginal and Torres Strait Islander people; Workforce; Service delivery approach and models of care; and Structures and policies.
 The review emphasises the importance of co-designed and co-created participative approaches to research, implementation and evaluation for the development of new models of transplantation care for Indigenous Australians living with kidney disease (Kelly et al. 2020).

-Having better integrated data collections can expand the knowledge base for guiding health policy and funding activities, and can help improve understanding of the joint role of diseases on death (AIHW 2012, 2014b).
+Having better integrated data collections can expand the knowledge base for guiding health policy and funding activities, and can help improve understanding of the joint role of diseases in causing death (AIHW 2012, 2014b).
 A fuller capture of deaths for which kidney disease is an associated cause of death, rather than limited to the underlying cause of death, would help provide a greater understanding of the burden of Indigenous kidney disease that is not currently well understood, which in turn will help policy development (Hoy et al. 2020).

-The Policy Context is at Policies and Strategies.
+The policy context is at Policies and Strategies.

 References

-- Australian Bureau of Statistics (ABS) 2014.
+- ABS (Australian Bureau of Statistics) 2014.
 Australian Aboriginal and Torres Strait Islander Health Survey: Biomedical Results 2012–13.
 Cat. no. 4727.0.55.003.
 Canberra: AIHW.

 - AIHW 2012.
 Multiple causes of death An analysis of all natural and selected chronic disease causes of death 1997-2007.
 Canberra: AIHW.